 Blub Berlin Badeparadies

-There are some really good posts about Blub Berlin on Abandoned Berlin, Neukoellner, LittleCity, The Lost Places and Finding Berlin.
+There are some really good posts about Blub Berlin on Abandoned Berlin, Neukoellner, LittleCity, and Finding Berlin.
 But most of what we wrote here came from Wikipedia, BZ Berlin, Bild, RBB and Der Tagesspiegel.

 Neukölln – Berlin